bcgov/bcds-dip-compare/README.md

 The project is complete, no further changes are expected.

+* This dashboard is the final product of the Data Innovation Program project `23-g06: An Evaluation of the Strengths and Limitations of BCDS Data Available in DIP.`
 * Findings from this project are published in the [BC Demographic Survey: DIP Linkage Rates dashboard](https://bcstats.shinyapps.io/bc-demographic-survey-dip-data-linkage-rates/).
 * Data powering this dashboard can be found on the [BC Data Catalogue](https://catalogue.data.gov.bc.ca/dataset/bc-demographic-survey-dip-data-linkage-rates)